 Radiculopathy is caused by a bulging disc or herniated disc that pinches a nerve root in the spine.
 It is most commonly a bulging disc or herniated disc in the cervical spine (neck) or lumbar spine (lower back), although it could be in the thoracic spine.

-I have only seen a couple of clients with a thoracic spine injury and I have never had a client with radiculopathy in the thoracic spine.
+I have only seen a couple of clients with a thoracic spine injury, and I have never had a client with radiculopathy in the thoracic spine.

-What Are Symptoms of Radiculopathy
+What Are the Symptoms of Radiculopathy

 Symptoms of radiculopathy include severe pain, weakness, numbness, and tingling.